My wheel cleaning product use has looked like this:

 Adam's is the logical choice to go back to as Colortec has become increasingly hard to get and is likely being discontinued in the US.
 It still has decent lubrication and doesn't stink up your whole house.
 I would put this in the "moderate to heavy" wheel cleaner category, although I'd call this safe for most any type of wheel.
 I don't find it necessary to use this on my Carbon Ceramics all the time, but I really like it on any regular steel brake equipped car.

 - Spray off the wheel with pressure washer or hose.

 - Spray Adam's Wheel Cleaner on the barrels and face of the wheel and calipers. - I try to avoid hitting the rotors, but I found it not to be an issue if you get some on them.

 - Let sit for a minute or two.
 (I usually don't wait, but it's recommended.)

 - Clean wheels using EZ Detail brushes, Microfiber Madness Incredibrush Flat, Lambskin Mitt, and Race Glaze XL brush

 - Spray it off with pressure washer/hose.

 You may want to get yourself a zip-lock bag to store this.
 It does have a pretty strong smell.
-It doesn't bother me, but I know it effects some.
+It doesn't bother me, but I know it affects some.